We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Activated charcoal is a fine, odorless, black powder often used in emergency rooms to treat overdoses.
-Its toxin-absorbing properties have a wide range of medicinal and cosmetic uses, though none are scientifically proven.
+Some people claim it can also reduce flatulence, promote kidney health, and lower cholesterol levels.

 Superheating natural sources of carbon, such as wood, produces activated charcoal.
 The black powder stops toxins from being absorbed in the stomach by binding to them.
 The body is unable to absorb charcoal, and so the toxins that bind to the charcoal leave the body in the feces.

 This article will discuss some of the ways people use activated charcoal, its potential benefits, and if there are any risks.

 Activated charcoal is not the same substance as that found in charcoal bricks or burned pieces of food.